joemiller/blog/content/post/2019-07-20-project-gpg-key.md

 uid        vault-token-helper (github.com/joemiller/vault-token-helper project key) <vault-token-helper@joemiller.me>
 ```

-We now have a new master key with only the 'C' (certify) bit set.
-It can be used to sign subkeys, which we will create next.
+We now have a new master key with only the `[C]` (certify) bit set.
+It is a special kind of key
+that can only sign sub-keys.
+We will create a signing sub-key for signing the releases next and
+sign it with the master key.

 Export the keyid: